 Rottweilers and Children

+Rottweilers are not normally advised as pets for homes with young kids.
 Even the kindest, calmest Rottweiler is still a very big dog.
 This means that he could accidentally knock over a small child.

+Rottweiler socialisation is essential from the week that you bring your puppy home.
 Give your new puppy a day to settle into their house, then start on a programme of intense socialisation.

 Help them to learn from the word go that anyone who arrives on your property is a lovely friend.

 Until their vaccinations have been completed, carry your pup with you everywhere you go.
 Make sure they meet and interact with everyone you can.
 Young, old, bearded, wearing hats.

-They are also great sources of power and determination, who need to be steered into behaviors and manners that fit in with our human world!
+They are intelligent, co-operative dogs who are keen to work with their owners.
+They are also great sources of power and determination.
+This breed need to be steered into behaviors and manners that fit in with our human world!

+Rottweilers respond very well to positive reinforcement training.
 Not only will it teach them good behavior, but it will help to keep their keen mind engaged as well.

-Exercise is very important for your Rottweiler.
+Exercise is very important for your pup.

 He will need a couple of good walks each day, in addition to his regular training sessions.